Cool Rare Animals likes to research and write about different species and animal husbandry.

 Treatment depends largely on the cause of the problem.
 Food issues clear away on their own, but the rest require additional intervention.
-Rehydration is the first order of business, ideally through fluid and electrolyte replacement.
-Antibiotics, antifungal, and anti-parasitic medication will be recommend in helping with underlying causes.
+Rehydration is the first order of business, ideally through fluids and electrolyte replacements.
+Antibiotics, antifungal, and anti-parasitic medication might be recommended by your vet.

-There are different types of vomit that your ferret may come up with starting with the typical fluid with a bit of yellowish coloring which is bile.
-The food may already be digested or come out in large chunks together with mucus.
-In many cases, vomiting is accompanied with a black stool.
+A ferret's vomit might offer a clue as to what the cause is.
+They may throw up fluid with a bit of yellowish coloring, which is bile.
+The food may already be digested and come out in large chunks with mucus.
+In many cases, vomiting is accompanied by black stool.

-Also pay attention to the ferret's activities before vomiting.
-He might be experiencing nausea which is characterized by large production of the saliva, pawing of the mouth, and licking the lips.
+Also, pay attention to the ferret's activities before vomiting.
+They might be experiencing nausea, which is characterized by a lot of salivae, pawing of the mouth, and/or licking the lips.

 Causes of vomiting include:

-- Dietary changes in which case, you might want to switch to a different food type.
-This cause is likely if you've recently changed the ferret's food or offered him something new
+- Dietary changes: You might want to switch to a different food type.
+This cause is likely if you've recently changed their food or offered them something new.

-- Eating of something they're not supposed to eat
+- Eating something they're not supposed to eat

-If the vomiting is a one-time thing, then there's no need to visit the veterinarian and have your pet checked out.
-If it happens often however, it might be indicative of something else.
+If the vomiting is a one-time thing, then there's no need to visit a veterinarian and have your pet checked out.
+If it happens often, however, it might be indicative of something else.
 Ferrets that vomit often also experience rapid weight loss and should be given nutrition through other means.

 Ferret owners who note frequent vomiting are advised to take a careful look at the timing and consistency of the vomit in order to give an accurate description to the vet.
 Treatment is different for vomiting as opposed to regurgitation, thus the need to make a distinction between the two.

-Other health problems of ferrets stem out of genetic problems, usually occurring due to bad breeding practices.
+Other health problems of ferrets stem from genetic problems, usually occurring due to bad breeding practices.

-- Adrenal Disease - Tumor in the adrenal glands which can cause baldness, lack of energy, swelling of the sexual organs, and hormonal issues.
+- Adrenal Disease: Tumor in the adrenal glands that can cause baldness, lack of energy, swelling of the sexual organs, and hormonal issues.

-- Cancer - as with people, cancer in ferrets is best treated through chemotherapy.
-This can be difficult however with most owners opting for euthanasia.
+- Cancer: As with people, cancer in ferrets is best treated through chemotherapy.
+This can be difficult, so most owners opt for euthanasia.

-- Allergic conditions - may be triggered through various food items or exposure to certain chemicals.
-Symptoms are fairly similar with those of humans.
+- Allergic conditions: This may be triggered by various food items or exposure to certain chemicals.
+Symptoms are fairly similar to those of humans.

 Ferrets taken at a young age should at least have distemper vaccinations even before ownership is transferred.
-Hence, if you're not the breeder – make sure to check the pet's papers to find out what vaccines were already administered.
+If you're not the breeder, make sure to check the pet's papers to find out what vaccines were already administered.
 Additional vaccinations will be given at 11 and 14 weeks of age.
 Anti-rabies is given at 12 weeks.
 After these, annual vaccination shots are necessary.

 Keeping your ferret's cage clean is important if you want to keep your home smelling perfect.
-In the same way, maintaining your ferret's personal hygiene should be top priority in order to keep him happy and healthy.
+In the same way, maintaining your ferret's personal hygiene should be the top priority in order to keep him happy and healthy.
 But how exactly do you do this?
-Unfortunately, there's no such thing as professional ferret grooming – unless your vet's office is heavily advanced.
+Unfortunately, there's no such thing as professional ferret grooming—unless your vet's office is heavily advanced.
 The good news is that you can do all this yourself with some ordinary tools to help you along the way.

 Baths should be given once a month.
-Fortunately, ferrets also lick themselves into cleanliness so unless you allow your ferret to roll in the mud outdoors, there's really no need them give a bath often.
+Fortunately, ferrets also keep themselves clean through licking so unless you allow your ferret to roll in the mud outdoors, there's really no need to give them a bath often.
 Here's what you should know about ferret baths:

 - Their normal body temperature is 103 degrees, which means that a cold bath is usually not a good idea.
 Your bath water should be slightly hotter than what you would like for yourself.

 - Use ferret shampoo to gently massage the body of the animal.
-It's not a good idea to do the same to the head portion since this can go to their eyes and cause irritation.
+It's best to be really gentle around the head area since shampoo can get into their eyes and irritate them.
 Typically, you'll find ferret shampoo available in the pet shop.
 However, this isn't always the case.
 Acceptable alternatives are:

-- Baby shampoo because these shampoos are often tearless and gentle.
-They also smell great and will therefore leave your ferret smelling like a baby for the next few days.
+- Use baby shampoo because these shampoos are often tearless and gentle.
+They also smell great and will, therefore, leave your ferret smelling like a baby for the next few days.

 - Dog or cat shampoo would also be a good choice, but it shouldn't be your first.
-Composition of cat and dog shampoo may vary from one product to another so make a point of examining product before buying.
+The composition of cat and dog shampoo may vary from one product to another so make a point of examining the product before buying.
 Always opt for the ‘tearless' shampoo to guarantee eye safety.

-- Your ferret may be uncomfortable about the whole thing, so make sure to comfort them during the bath through careful massages even as you lather the shampoo all over their body.
-Keeping the ferret comfortable during the bath will gradually help him get used to it so that in the future, baths won't be as hard as they are.
+- Your ferret may be uncomfortable about the whole thing, so make sure to comfort them during the bath through careful massages, even as you lather the shampoo all over their body.
+Keeping your pet comfortable will gradually help him get used to it so that in the future, baths won't be as hard as they are.